It is used similarly to lactobacilli and other probiotics referred to as “good” bacteria.

 Irritable bowel syndrome

-Bacillus coagulans contributes to the therapy of some symptoms of irritable bowel syndrome.
+Bacillus coagulans contribute to the therapy of some symptoms of irritable bowel syndrome.
 These symptoms include abdominal pain, bloating, diarrhea, or constipation.

-Bacillus coagulans helps to stimulate the immune system, which is why it is used to prevent respiratory tract infections that are caused by viruses such as the common cold and flu.
+Bacillus coagulans help stimulate the immune system, which is why it is used to prevent respiratory tract infections caused by viruses such as the common cold and flu.

-Bacillus coagulans specifically increases the production of cells that are involved in the body’s immune response.
+Bacillus coagulans explicitly increase the production of cells involved in the body’s immune response.

-Bacillus coagulans is a probiotic that has valuable benefits in rheumatoid arthritis : less disability, an improved ability to participate in daily activities, such as long walks, it also shows a reduction in C-reactive protein, (a marker for inflammation).
+Bacillus coagulans is a probiotic that has valuable benefits in rheumatoid arthritis: less disability and an improved ability to participate in daily activities, such as long walks; it also reduces C-reactive protein (a marker for inflammation).

 Constipation and intestinal gas

-Bacillus coagulans in patients with constipation, show better bowel function and eliminates flatulence, stomach bloating and abdominal pain.
+Bacillus coagulans in patients with constipation show better bowel function and eliminate flatulence, stomach bloating, and abdominal pain.

 Respiratory tract infection

-Bacillus coagulans in the immune system increases the production of T cells.
+Bacillus coagulant in the immune system increases the production of T cells.

 There is not enough information to know how Bacillus coagulans might work for medical purposes.

-Bacillus coagulans is manufactured by many companies.
+Bacillus coagulans are manufactured by many companies.
 Some strains of B. coagulans are also owned by specific manufacturers.
-Since B. coagulans is manufactured by so many companies, there is no set specific dosage for its use.
+Since B. coagulans is manufactured by so many companies, there is no set particular dosage for its use.